-Revisit your past cash flow forecasts and see how they've changed based on recent trends so you can adjust your assumptions as needed.
+Revisit your past cash flow forecasts, or create one with this cash flow forecast template, and see how they've changed based on recent trends so you can adjust your assumptions as needed.
 One option is to consider forecasting and checking results more frequently – you may get a better picture of your position by updating on a monthly, or even weekly, basis.
 This may help you catch changes a little earlier so you can more quickly react to changes.

 5. Revisit your supply chain strategy